Review & Rating

 The website is polished and navigation is intuitive.
 We did discover some broken links, however, and at least one drop-down menu that did not function correctly.
 We identified these problems to the company which has undertaken to fix them.
 The information provided about the company's faucets is more than adequate, but we would prefer a lot more information on the faucet's web page rather than buried in .pdf specifications and installation instructions.
 The site's search feature does not appear on the home page for some odd reason.
 You have to go to a faucet collection to find the search box, and then it is about 1/3rd of the way down the page and very inconspicuous This is just poor design.
 The dealer locator section is clumsy and more difficult to use than it needs to be.
 It could use some redesign.
 In addition, there is no link to the home page anywhere on the site, most unusual.

 The site is in French by default.
 To display the English version, you will need to click on the "English" link at the top right of the page.
 List prices are available in U.S. and Canadian dollars.
 The default is Canadian dollars.
 To display prices in U.S. dollars, click on the American flag at the top right of most pages.

-Kalia faucets comply with the safety, reliability and lead-free standards that govern faucets sold in the U.S. and Canada, but are not Watersence® qualified.
-As the faucet almost certainly comply with Watersense® requirements, the company should seek the necessary certification.
+The faucets are not Watersence® qualified.
+As they almost certainly comply with Watersense® requirements, the company should seek the necessary qualification.